 About the Foundation

 Using his personal funds, Marion Anderson Sr. began the Summer Institute for Tailoring Scholarship Program for high school students.
 During this eight week course, students were taught to make a tailored vest with pant or skirt.
 They were given hands-on instruction, in a local fabric store, on fabric selection and purchasing.
 Workshops were provided to educate the participants of the varied career paths available in the industry.
-He frequently provided free training to adults in economic distress, as long as they had the desire to learn.
-Marion W. Anderson Sr. maintained, that when taught a trade, one will always be capable of supporting themselves and family.
+He frequently provided free classes to adults in economic distress, as long as they had the desire to learn.
+Marion W. Anderson Sr. maintained, that when taught a trade, one will always be capable of supporting themselves and their families.

 Programs and Activities

 Summer Tailoring Institute for High School Students

 Selected students in grades 9 through 12 will attend an eight (8) week intensive course in Tailoring.
 Through hands-on and experiential learning, students will receive instruction on how to construct a tailored garment and discover available career paths in the fashion and manufacturing industry.
 Students will receive instruction at the Manhattanville School of Tailoring and Fashion Arts.

 This program is designed to provide exploration for children in grades 3 – 8 concepts in Science, Technology, Engineering, Art and Math while learning how to sew.
 This program will be a collaboration with community organization located in economically disadvantaged communities.